Hierarchical construction of bounded solutions in critical regularity spaces: Introduction and statement of the main results

 \section{Introduction and statement of the main results}

 We begin with a prototype example for the class of equations alluded to in the title of the paper.
 Let $\Leb^d_\#(\TT^d)$ denote the Lebesgue space of periodic functions with zero mean over the $d$-dimensional torus $\TT^d$.
-Given $f\in \Leb^d_\#(\TT^d)$, we seek a uniformly bounded solution, $\x\in \Leb^\infty(\TT^d,\RR^d)$, of the problem
+Given $f\in \Leb^d_\#(\TT^d)$, we seek a uniformly bounded solution of the problem

-Clearly, this solution lies in $W^1(\Leb^d_\#)$.
-But since $W^1(\Leb^d_\#)$ is {\em not contained} in $L^\infty$, the solution may --- and in fact does fail to satisfy the uniform bound sought for the solution of (\ref{eq:div}), \cite[\S3, Remark 7]{BB03}.
-Thus, the question is whether (\ref{eq:div}) admits a uniformly bounded solution by giving up on the additional constraint of irotationality \eqref{eq:curl}.
-The existence of such solutions was proved by Bourgain and Brezis, \cite[Proposition 1]{BB03} using a straightforward but non-constructive duality argument based on the closed range theorem.
-We present here another duality-based approach for the existence of such solutions.
-Our approach is \emph{constructive}: the solution $\x$ is constructed as the sum, $\x=\sum\u_j$, where the $\{\u_j\}$'s are computed \emph{recursively} as appropriate minimizers,
+The classical elliptic solution of the first half of (\ref{eq:div}), $\x = \nabla\Delta^{-1}f$, lies in $W^{1,d}_\#(\TT^d)$ which may fail to satisfy the uniform bound sought in the second half of (\ref{eq:div}).
+Thus, the question is whether (\ref{eq:div}) admits a solution which gains uniform boundedness, $\|\x\|_{L^\infty} \lesssim \|f\|_{\Leb^d}$, at the expense of giving up on the irrotationality condition $\curl \x = 0$.
+This question was addressed by Bourgain and Brezis, \cite[Proposition 1]{BB03}.
+They prove that \eqref{eq:div} admits uniformly bounded solutions for all $f \in \Leb^d_\#(\TT^d)$, with the intricate aspect that a solution operator mapping $\Leb^d_\#\mapsto \Leb^\infty$ \emph{must be nonlinear}; in particular, therefore, the uniform boundedness of irrotational elliptic solution \emph{must} fail.
+The existence of such uniformly bounded solutions was proved in \cite{BB03} using a straightforward duality argument based on the closed range theorem.

+The purpose of this paper is to present an alternative approach for the existence of such solutions.
+Our approach is \emph{constructive}: the solution $\x$ is constructed as a \emph{hierarchical} sum, $\x=\sum_{j=1}^\infty\u_j$, where the $\{\u_j\}$'s are computed recursively as appropriate minimizers,